SafetyCulture Summit 2021

-Learn more about electrical hazards in the workplace and how to mitigate the risks
+Learn more about electrical hazards in the workplace and how to practice electrical safety to mitigate risks

 Electrical safety is a general practice of workers who are exposed to handling and maintaining electrically powered equipment.
 It is a set of guidelines they follow to mitigate electrical hazards and prevent its dangerous effects in case of an incident.
 Unable to adhere to electrical safety can lead to accidents, near misses, or even fatalities.

 On the job site, working around electricity can be very safe when workers properly identify and control hazards.
 But, inadequate training, lack of experience and failure to recognize potential hazards could result in electric shock or death.

 The construction industry is most at danger from electrical hazards, accounting for 52% of all electrical fatalities in the US workplace.
 Most of these incidents and fatalities were caused by direct worker contact with overhead power lines and contact with machines, tools, and hand-carried metallic objects.
 So how do we protect ourselves against these dangers?